greenmindPDX/sinatra-template/README.md

 Q. how to manage migrations?

 Run rake -T to see available tasks.
-Example is : rake db:create_migration NAME=create_orders
+Example is: `rake db:create_migration NAME=create_orders`

 Q. what is tux?